Denham Springs High School: Enrollment

 Denham Springs High School is a public high school with no admissions requirements.
 Enrollment is open to residents that make up the Denham Springs and Juban communities.
-Denham Springs High School had 1529 students for the 2015–2016 school year making it the largest in Livingston Parish.
-The demographics were 1263 (83%) Caucasian, 160 (10%) African American, 81 (5%) Hispanic, 17 (1%) Asian, 5 (0.3%) American Indian/Alaska Native, 3(0.1%) Two or More Races.
+Denham Springs High School had 1,757 students for the 2025-2026 school year, making it the second largest in Livingston Parish behind Walker High School which had 2,134 students for the 2025-2026 school year.
+The demographics were 1,080 (61.5%) Caucasian, 314 (17.0%) African American, 300 (17.1%) Hispanic, 24 (1.4%) Asian, 17 (0.1%) American Indian/Alaska Native, 35 (2.0%) Two or More Races.
 The school also has a 51:49 male to female ratio.

 Academics

-Denham Springs High School features a technical-education curriculum and a college-preparatory curriculum with the option to partake in Advanced Placement (AP) Program.
+Denham Springs High School features a technical-education curriculum and a college-preparatory curriculum with the option to partake in Advanced Placement (AP) courses.
 Students in the technical-education curriculum are required to complete a minimum of 23 academic units that include 4 in English, 4 in mathematics, 2 in science, 2 in social science, 1.5 in physical education, .5 in health, and 9 in their technical pathway.
 Students in the college-preparatory curriculum are required to complete a minimum of 24 academic units that include 4 in English, 2 in foreign language, 4 in mathematics, 4 in science, 4 in social science, 3 in electives, 1.5 in physical education, .5 in health, and 1 in the arts.

 The technical-education pathway requires students to travel to the Livingston Parish Literacy and Technical Center in Walker, Louisiana, and is shared by all of the high schools in Livingston Parish.
 As of 2019, Denham Springs High School offers 20 AP courses for students to earn college credit.
 Included in the 20 AP courses is AP Seminar the first course in the AP Capstone Program.
 Spanish and Latin are offered to fulfill the foreign language requirement.
 Students may also enroll concurrently at Southeastern Louisiana University.

 For the 2017–2018 school year, Denham Springs High School earned an A grade under the Louisiana Department of Education more rigorous grading system with a School Performance Score (SPS) of 94.5.
 The school has a mean ACT score of 21.5.
-Furthermore, the school has a 87% graduation rate and 59% of its graduates go on to enroll in college.
+Furthermore, the school has an 87% graduation rate and 59% of its graduates go on to enroll in college.